rbisdorff/Digraph3/docSphinx/tutorial.rst

       Valued equivalalence      : +0.171
       Epistemic determination   :  0.230

 The iterated *NetFlows* ranking and its *dual*, the iterated *NetFlows* ordering, do not usually deliver both the same result (:numref:`iteratedNetFlowsRanking` Lines 18 and 26).
 With our example outranking digraph *g* for instance, it is the *ordering-by-choosing* result that obtains a slightly better correlation with the given outranking digraph *g* (+0.751), a result that is also slightly better than *Kohler*'s original result (+0.747, see :numref:`KohlerRanking` Line 8).

+With different *ranking-by-choosing* and *ordering-by-choosing* results, it may be useful to *fuse* now, similar to what we have done before with *Kemeny*'s and *Slaters*'s optimal rankings (see :numref:`KemenyRankingsFusion` and :numref:`SlaterRankingsFusion`), both, the iterated *NetFlows* ranking and ordering into a partial ranking.
+But we are hence back to the practical problem of what linear ranking should we eventually adaopt ?

-Let us finally mention a further interesting *ranking-by-choosing* approach.
+Let us finally mention a Last interesting *ranking-by-choosing* approach.

 *Tideman*'s ranked-pairs rule
 .............................

-A further *ranking-by-choosing* heuristic, the **RankedPairs** rule working best this time on the non strict outranking digraph *g*, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
+A further *ranking-by-choosing* heuristic, the **RankedPairs** rule, working best this time on the non strict outranking digraph *g*, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
 The ranking rule may be formulated as follows:

 1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\, \geq \,y)`;
 2. Consider the pairs in that order (ties are resolved by a lexicographic rule):